snarfed/oauth-dropins/README.md

 _Non-breaking changes:_

 * Add new `twitter_v2` module for Twitter's new [OAuth 2 with PKCE](https://developer.twitter.com/en/docs/authentication/oauth-2-0/authorization-code) support and [v2 API](https://developer.twitter.com/en/docs/twitter-api/migrate/whats-new).
+* Blogger:
+  * Fix bug when user approves the OAuth prompt but has no Blogger blogs.
+Instead of crashing, we now redirect to the callback with `declined=True`, which is still wrong, but less bad.

 ### 5.0 - 2022-03-23